'The Price of Truth': why the Holodomor film sparked heated discussion in the USA

 According to Plokhy, the film is an important new historical drama with a very modern context.
 It sheds light on one of Stalin's worst crimes, "while serving as a reminder that today's talk of fake news is not really new."

-“With a focus on the journalistic duel of narrative control over the Stalinist famine, the film echoes many of the themes that define today's information battlefield.
+“With its focus on the journalistic duel of narrative control around the Stalinist famine, the film echoes many of the themes that define today's information battlefield.
 In the current era of fake news and alternative facts, “Mr. Jones ”shows that previous generations also faced similar challenges.
 It illustrates the deadly responsibility of the media to convey events accurately, while at the same time showing a constant authoritarian impulse to cover up and distort, ”writes Sergei Plokhiy.

 The film is also important, as the Harvard professor notes, that it sheds light on the Stalinist Holodomor by showing for the first time the Ukrainian Famine of 1932-33 to an international audience.